TryKatChup/TryKatChup/TEMPLATE.md

 💖 In a complicated relationship with Suricata IDS
 🖌️ Love drawing portraits and cute stuff, cycling, going to concerts 🎵 Love metal, rock, jazz and blues
-⚡ I love ketchup (but not on pasta or pizza) 🍅
+⚡ Love ketchup (but not on pasta or pizza) 🍅
 💻 Total commits: {{ COMMITS }}
 ⭐ Total start gained: {{ STARS }}
 ```